 In addition to Ramona, pamphlets written by two prominent scholars of the American Southwest—Highland Park residents Charles Lummis and George Wharton James—also contributed to the tourism boom.
 Both Lummis and James used Ramona as a basis to for their literary explorations of the wonders of Southern California's past.

-Above: See slideshow above for historic images of reenactments and literature from Romana, a novel by Helen Hunt Jackson initiated as social commentary on Native American and Mexican injustices, but received by the public as an epic romance.
+Below: A slideshow of historic images of reenactments and literature from Ramona, a novel by Helen Hunt Jackson, initiated as social commentary on Native American and Mexican injustices, but received by the public as an epic romance.